knudmoeller/berlin-pickup-and-delivery/README.md

 This will trigger:

-- creating the neccessary folders
+- creating the neccessary folders,
-- downloading the source data (to `data/source`)
+- downloading the source data (to `data/source`),
-- converting the source to N-triples (in `data/temp`)
+- converting the source to N-triples (in `data/temp`),
+- finding matches between the businesses in the dataset to OpenStreetMap identifiers, and
 - converting the intermediate N-triples to Turtle (in `data/target`).

+## Matching Businesses to OSM

 ## Requirements